Angstrom: Angstrom star

-After the redefinition of the meter in spectroscopic terms, the Angstrom was formally redefined to be 0.1 nanometers.
+After the redefinition of the metre in spectroscopic terms, the angstrom was formally redefined to be 0.1 nanometres.
 However, there was briefly thought to be a need for a separate unit of comparable size defined directly in terms of spectroscopy.
 In 1965, J.A.
 Bearden defined the Angstrom Star (symbol: Å*) as 0.202901 times the wavelength of the tungsten $\kappa_{\alpha 1}$ line.
-This auxiliary unit was intended to be accurate to within 5 parts per million of the version derived from the new meter.
+This auxiliary unit was intended to be accurate to within 5 parts per million of the version derived from the new metre.
 Within ten years, the unit had been deemed both insufficiently accurate (with accuracies closer to 15 parts per million) and obsolete due to higher precision measuring equipment.

+Current status

+Although still widely used in physics and chemistry, the angstrom is not officially a part of the International System of Units (SI).
+Up to 2019, it was listed as a compatible unit by both the International Bureau of Weights and Measures (BIPM) and the US National Institute of Standards and Technology (NIST).
+However, it is not mentioned in the 9th edition of the official SI standard, the "BIPM Brochure" (2019) or in the NIST version of the same, and BIPM officially discourages its use.
+The angstrom is also not included in the European Union's catalogue of units of measure that may be used within its internal market.

 Symbol

-For compatibility reasons, Unicode includes the formal symbol at U+212B (ANGSTROM SIGN; HTML entity "&angst;", "&#x0212B;", or "&#8491;"), which is deprecated.
-The angstrom sign is normalized into U+00C5 (LATIN CAPITAL LETTER A WITH RING ABOVE; HTML entity "&Aring;", "&#xC5;", or "&#197;").
-The Unicode consortium recommends to use the latter.